 Most days Larry would pummel straight south, drop my snotty ass off, and I'd tear into my house like the white-haired banshee brat I was.
 (No, seriously, I was a demon child.
 Just ask my brother.)

 Then I'd eat the whole bowl of raw cookie dough.
-'Cause momma wain't home and I was the running definition of high metabolism.

 The results?
 Olsen twin-status magic.
-For all you '80s babies out there in the crowd today, this recipe is dedicated to YOU.
+For all you '80s babies out there in the crowd today, this recipe is dedicated to you.

 Cookie Dough Energy Ballz